 Bio

-As a soloist, she has had the opportunity to premiere many works and to highlight composers, such as Mariah Reynolds Park, who have been overlooked by history.
-From the traditional piano repertoire, Shepard’s repertoire includes several works by Beethoven, Liszt, and Bach.
+As a soloist, she has had the opportunity to premiere many new works and to highlight historically under-represented composers, such as Mariah Reynolds Park and Adele Aus der Ohe.
+From the traditional piano canon, Shepard has performed several full-length recital programs, including several Beethoven sonatas, significant works by Liszt, and countless other works by recognized composers across the Western classical tradition.
 In 2014, she made her international debut with orchestra, performing Beethoven’s Second Concerto.
-She has participated in masterclasses with the Parker Quartet, Anton Nel, Valentina Lisitsa, among others.
-She has performed chamber music at NASA conferences, at Skidmore College, and at the Harvard Musical Association.
+She has participated in masterclasses with the Parker Quartet, Anton Nel, and Valentina Lisitsa, among others.

 A relative newcomer to composition, Shepard began composing for chamber and solo instruments in 2019.
-Her compositions have been performed at the 2021 NASM Conference and as part of the 30 Americans new works commission at Columbia Museum of Art.
-Equally influenced by classical music and more modern sources, her music is often inspired by nature, specific places in the world, and by literature and visual art.
+Her compositions have been performed at the Fairbanks Summer Arts Festival, the NASM Conference and as part of the 30 Americans new works commission at Columbia Museum of Art.
+Equally influenced by classical music and more modern sources, her music is often inspired by nature, concepts of place, and by literature and visual art.
+In 2024, she participated in Composing in the Wilderness, which united her love of the outdoors with music.

-An active teacher, Dr. Shepard has consistently maintained a studio of students ranging in age from 4 to adult.
-In the past, her students have competed in local competitions, achieved exemplary evaluation reports from GUILD and RCM, and perform a diverse repertoire of pieces.
-Her pedagogy focuses on creating full musical experiences for her students, based on their unique needs and goals.
+Teaching has been a constant in Shepard’s past since her work as an undergrad at the University of South Carolina.
+Her students have competed in local competitions, achieved exemplary evaluation reports from GUILD and RCM, and perform a diverse repertoire of pieces.
+On a collegiate level, her students have successfully progressed through barrier juries, completed their degrees, and continued to successful careers.
+Her pedagogy focuses on creating full musical experiences for her students, based on their unique needs and goals, whether they are adult beginners or advanced musicians.

 Click the link below for more detailed information